greenplum-db/gpdb/gpAux/extensions/pxf/README.md

 found in the top-level [README.md](../../../README.md) ("_Build the database_" section).

+### Install PXF Server
+Please refer to [PXF Development](https://github.com/greenplum-db/pxf/blob/master/README.md) for instructions to setup PXF.
+Once you install and run PXF server alongside the GPDB segments, you can select data from the demo PXF profile:

-## Create and use PXF external table
+### Create and use PXF external table
-If you wish to simply test GPDB and PXF without hadoop, you can use the Demo Profile.
+If you wish to simply test drive PXF extension without hadoop, you can avoid installing the hadoop components and simply use the Demo Profile.

 The Demo profile demonstrates how GPDB can parallely the external data via the PXF agents.
 The data served is static data from the PXF agents themselves.